Table of Contents

 Adverse Possession Supreme Court Judgments

-Several important rulings rendered by the Indian Supreme Court have helped to clarify the legislation on adverse possession.
-The adverse possession limitation act provide significant precedents and offer direction on how courts should view claims for adverse possession.
+Several important rulings rendered by the Indian Supreme Court have helped clarify the adverse possession legislation.
+The adverse possession limitation act provides significant precedents and offers direction on how courts should view claims for adverse possession.

 - K.K.
 Verma vs Union of India (1954): The Supreme Court stressed that the claimant of adverse possession had to establish continuous, uninterrupted possession free from intervention by the legitimate owner.